-• in which a person works, or in the ordinary course of his or her duties, it is reasonably foreseeable that a person in that position will work, with children and/or young people.

-• set out in the Prohibited Persons Regulations 2019 (SA) (PDF 120 KB).
+- in which a person works, or in the ordinary course of his or her duties, it is reasonably foreseeable that a person in that position will work, with children and/or young people. - set out in the Prohibited Persons Regulations 2019 (SA) (PDF 120 KB) (the Regulations).

-INT004 Safeguarding Children & Young People Policy Effective Date 1 March 2024 UNCONTROLLED WHEN PRINTED Pag
+INTO04 Safeguarding Children & Young People Policy Effective Date 1 February 2025